ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 There could be multiple reasons:

 - If you are connecting from WAN make sure you have set up port forwarding as needed, reverse proxies set up correctly or cloudflare.
-- Try changing the ``address`` attribute in ``[network]`` section of ``zmeventnotification.ini``.
+- Try changing the ``address`` attribute in ``[network]`` section of ``zmeventnotification.yml``.
   If you don't have your IP specified, it will use ``[::]``.
 Try ``0.0.0.0`` instead.

-I just added a new monitor and the ES is not sending notifications for it
+I just added a new monitor and the ES is not sending notifications to zmNinja for it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This generally happens if you add a monitor _after_ you configure the ES and it is already running.
-What you need to do is go to zmNinja's ``Menu->Settings->Event Server`` option and enable the monitor you just added and press save.
+What you need to do is go to zmNinja's ``Menu->Settings->Event Server`` option and enable 'reporting' for the monitor you just added and press save.

-The list of available monitors is cahced and only updated every x (300 by default) seconds.
-This means if you change a monitors status from None or Monitor to Modect and an alarm triggers, the ES may not see it because it has the Monitors 'mode; cached and thinks its still set to its previous setting.
+The list of available monitors is cached and only updated every x (300 by default) seconds.
+This means if you change a monitors status from None or Monitor to Modect and an alarm triggers, the ES may not see it because it has the Monitors 'mode' cached and thinks its still set to its previous setting.
-You can either restart the ES or ait until it 'reloads the monitors'.
+You can either restart the ES or wait until it 'reloads the monitors' and updates the cache.

 The ES is missing events.
 I see them being triggered in ZM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~